Products & ServicesSee also: Categories | Featured Products | Parts by Number | Technical Articles | More Information

 Medical Device Link .

-and manufactured at an ISO 9001 registered facility.
+are CE marked and manufactured at an ISO 9001 registered facility.
 Hall effect sensor works as switch A Hall effect sensor from Micropac Industries Inc. functions as a switch that is activated by magnetic fields.
-In the presence of a sufficiently strong south pole field, the Mii P/N 65016 sensor turns to its
+In the presence of a sufficiently strong south pole field, the Mii P/N 65016 sensor turns